pam-exchange/SymantecPAM-PAMUser/docs/PAMUser-RemotePAM.md

 ### PAM-02: ApiKey - TargetAccount

-Finally, for the ApiKey the internal ID is added to the namge used when the PAM user was created.
+Finally, for the ApiKey the internal ID is added to the name used when the PAM user was created.
 Identify the correct target account and change the target application to `ApiKey-dynamic`.

 ![TargetAccount - ApiKey](/docs/images/PAM-02-TargetAccount-ApiKey.png)